 PetroCaribe is an Energy Cooperation Agreement initiated by the Government of Venezuela to provide a preferential payment arrangement for petroleum and petroleum products to some Caribbean and Latin American countries.
 This organization was established on June 29, 2005, when the Energy Cooperation Agreement was signed by 14 Caribbean countries during the First Energy Summit of Caribbean Heads of Government held in the city of Puerto La Cruz, in eastern Venezuela.

-The payment system allows for a participating nations to buy oil on market value with only a portion paid for upfront and the remainder can be paid through a 25 year financing agreement on 1% interest.
-A portion of the value of imports of crude oil from Venezuela according to a sliding scale.
+The payment system allows for participating nations to buy oil on market value with only a portion paid for upfront and the remainder to be paid through a 25 year financing agreement on 1% interest.
 A portion of the value of imports of crude oil from Venezuela is paid according to a sliding scale:

-Under the arrangement the participating countries purchase up to 185,000 barrels (29,400 m3) of oil per day on these terms.
-PetroCaribe is the most extensive been hailed as the most extensive and encompassing scheme ever designed to meet the energy price woes of CARICOM countries.
+Under the arrangement, the participating countries purchase up to 185,000 barrels (29,400 m3) of oil per day on these terms.
+PetroCaribe has been hailed as the most extensive and encompassing scheme ever designed to meet the energy price woes of CARICOM countries.

-In 2005 all CARICOM countries except Trinidad & Tobago and Barbados signed on to the Petrocaribe framework agreement.
-PetroCaribe Arrangement is implemented as a series of Bilateral Agreements between Venezuela and participating countries, therefore the CARICOM Secretariat is not represented the Meetings, etc.
+In 2005, all CARICOM countries, except Trinidad & Tobago and Barbados, signed on to the PetroCaribe framework agreement.
+The PetroCaribe Arrangement is implemented as a series of Bilateral Agreements between Venezuela and participating countries, therefore the CARICOM Secretariat is not represented at the Meetings, etc.